ZhirenXu/LibraryOfCongress-Subject-Name-Scrapper/README.md

 # LibraryOfCongress-Subject-Name-Scrapper
 A script that can scrapes terms from LOC for library use.
+User can search LCNAF and LCSH in both precise search (url match) or fuzzy search (choose return results from LOC search page)

 Base on  https://github.com/ruthtillman/subjectreconscripts